threathunters-io/laurel/doc/laurel.8.md

 ## `[filter]` section

-Filters make `laurel` drop entire events from the log file.
+Filters make `laurel` drop entire events from the log file while still using them for internal processing such as process tracking.

 - `filter-keys`: A list of strings that are matched against `SYSCALL.key` to drop the event.
 Default: empty